 7-32.
 The GD includes three exercises that are performed from the extended rectangular formation, covered.
 The commands are followed when performing the shoulder roll, lunge walk, and Soldier carry.
 The difference for the Soldier carry is that Soldiers change positions at the 25-yard mark and return to the start point.
 When the PRT leader commands, "the Shoulder Roll," the entire formation repeats, "Shoulder Roll."
 After this, the leader need not say or repeat the command.
-The first rank takes one step forward with their left foot, but remains at attention:
+The first rank takes one step forward with their left foot, and resume the position of attention: